UA-141369524-4

 Low-Sugar Delicious Cinnamon Rolls

-For sweetness, I recommend honey in the dough and as a final glaze and a load of Ceylon cinnamon spice in-between for the sweet.
-Of course, you can add sugar or monk fruit sugar if you wish and if you have a younger eating audience that’ll want more sugar.
-Your older guests (and you) can appreciate your healthy baking gestures.
+You can add sugar or monk fruit sugar if you wish and if you have a younger eating audience that’ll appreciate the sugar.
+Your older guests (and maybe you) can appreciate your sugar in moderation healthy baking gestures.

-The goes for the fat used in this recipe.
+Healthy fat is used in this recipe.
 Keep in mind: if you use a healthy fat like light EVOO, it won’t be like the bakery and store-bought cinnamon buns you’re used to.
-These cinnamon buns’ bite will be moist and different than a flaky butter finish, but still delicious.

-Flour: Bread flour (or a mix with whole wheat flour) does the best for cinnamon buns in my opinion, but you can definitely substitute with crumbly gluten-free “healthy” flours and add xantham gum or other binders.
-But I like no-fuss or muss, so this bread prep can be done in 5 minutes by hand mixing 5 ingredients: warm water, flour, yeast, plain yogurt, and salt.
-Plus, honey for sweetness.
-And no proof waiting time.
+Flour: Bread flour (or a mix with whole wheat flour) does the best for cinnamon buns in my opinion, but you can definitely substitute with crumbly gluten-free “healthy” flours and add natural xantham gum or other binders.

 Print Recipe